I/O Operations#

 8 10 10 4 3

-Source code in src/pyramids/dataset/ops/io.py
+Source code in src/pyramids/dataset/engines/io.py

-to_file(path, band=0, tile_length=None, creation_options=None)
+to_file(path, band=0, tile_length=None, creation_options=None, driver=None, *, compute=True, lock=None)

 #

-Save dataset to tiff file.
+Save dataset to tiff file (eager by default; compute=False defers).

 `to_file` saves a raster to disk, the type of the driver (georiff/netcdf/ascii) will be implied from the